What are Ethereum commitment levels?

 A chain re-organization is when a block that was added to the canonical chain (i.e. main chain, or longest chain) is removed and replaced by a different block.
 Reorgs impact settlement finality because blocks added to the canonical chain can be changed through a reorg.

-Because reorgs can happen from exploits and as a result of Maximum Extractable Value (MEV), trusting that the latest block is settled is a difficult assumption for developers to make.
+Because reorgs can happen from exploits and as a result of Maximal Extractable Value (MEV), trusting that the latest block is settled is a difficult assumption for developers to make.

 With the migration from Proof-of-Work to Proof-of-Stake, Ethereum’s Beacon chain introduced safe and finalized block commitment levels to provide developers with stronger guarantees.